Skip to main content

 In a statement to Tech Brew, Audible’s Chief Financial & Growth Officer Cynthia Chu said the new subscription tier serves “the diverse preferences and listening habits of story-lovers everywhere.”

 Subscriptions in excess: Subscription fatigue is nothing new, but with everyone feeling the squeeze on their budgets right now and more and more products and services becoming digitized, it feels like almost everything comes with a subscription.
 At one point, BMW drivers needed to subscribe to have heated seats in their cars, and Tesla requires drivers to pay $99 per month to access the Full Self-Driving mode in some cars, a feature that was one of the company’s biggest initial innovations.
-Both cars have these abilities, but consumers need to pony up to access them.
+Both cars have the ability to perform these features, but consumers need to pony up to access them.

 Tech news that makes sense of your fast-moving world.